Weight Annotation in Information Extraction: Fundamental Properties

-Observe that $A_E$ can be constructed in polynomial time.
+We observe that per assumption that $\srd$ has an efficient encoding, it follows that $A_E$ can be constructed in polynomial time.
 It remains to show that $\repspnrk{A}{\K} = \repspnrk{A_E}{\K}$.
 To this end, we define a function, which maps valid runs of $A$ to runs of $A_E$.
 More formally, let